noamshamir/chopsticks/README.md

     -   **Damage**: When a hand attacks, its finger count is added to the attacked hand's fingers.
 -   **Rollover**: This version of Chopsticks has a rollover, meaning when an attack results in more than five fingers, the resulting fingers is the fingers mod five.
 -   **Winning**: The game ends when both hands of one player reach 0 fingers, making them "dead."
--   **Splitting**: Splits can be made from either hand of a player, as long as
+-   **Splitting**: Splits transfer fingers from one hand of a player to the other hand of that player.
+Splits can be made from either hand of a player, as long as
     - The hand the fingers are being split from is alive
     - The amount of fingers being split isn't greater than the fingers on the hand being split from.
     - The amount of fingers being split isn't equal to the difference between the fingers of the players hands (to prevent passing by mirrorring position).